 Summarize your key takeaways – what did you learn, who did you meet.
 Taking a few minutes to process and gather these takeaways will allow you to create more value by identifying key applications and taking action on them – whether it be adopting a new process for your business or closing a sale.

-You may even choose to write a blog – this is a great way to share comments about what you learned at the show with a broader audience.
+You may even choose to write a blog – this is a great way to share comments about what you learned at the show with a broader audience and could also help with SEO.
 And now with LinkedIn Pulse, you don’t have to have an established company or personal blog to share your thoughts with your network.